RackManage/agent/README.md

 ## Automated Builds

-The agent is build and distributed automatically through CircleCI.
-The build process is defined in the `.circleci/config.yml` file and is triggered by pushing to the `main` branch with a tagged commit.
+The agent is built and distributed automatically through CircleCI.
+The build process is defined in the `.circleci/config.yml` file and is triggered by pushing to the `main` branch.
+Commits with a tag will push the agent to the `stable` release channel, while commits without a tag will push the agent to the `beta` release channel.
+The apt repository does not support release channels and will only be updated with a stable release.

 Manual builds can be triggered in CircleCI by running `Trigger Pipeline` on the `main` branch with the `channel` parameter set to the desired release channel (`stable` or `beta`).